 Summer Camp – Each summer, the Choral Academy holds a summer choir camp that includes opportunities for music, art, athletics, and lots of fun.

-Participation for all students in the program is free and transportation is generally available.
+Participation for all students in the program is free.

 How is the choir structured?

 At this time, all students, boys and girls, sing in one choir and participate in rehearsals, lessons, and other activities in small groups.
-As choristers age, they will be invited to participate in other choirs as a part of the CSCA.
+As choral scholars age, they will be invited to participate in other choirs as a part of the CSCA.

 What is the cost to participate?